 Although there is no cure and sparse research material for lower limb lymphedema from pelvic and abdominal cancers, current research proves the benefits of movement and exercise.

 We seek to bring awareness and encourage more research for women with ovarian cancers and associated late side effects.

 Donate today to help a cancer survivor recover their body safely with the Cancer Core Recovery Program.
 Click HERE to visit our donation page.

 About Our Programs:

-Cancer Core Recovery(R) is an 8 week educational, inspirational and motivating program of the exercises in my training manual, The Survivor’s Guide, Learn How To Rehabilitate Your Body After Cancer.
+Cancer Core Recovery(R) is an 8 week educational, inspirational and motivating program of the exercises in my training manual, Cancer Core Recovery: A Survivor’s Guide, Learn How To Rehabilitate Your Body After Cancer.
 (Phase 1-2 completed and can be purchased at my online store.)

 Cancer Core Recovery Project is focused on bettering the quality of life of cancer survivors who suffer from the long term side effects after radiation damage to the pelvic region.

 Emilee Garfield, Executive Director

 Medical Advisory Board:

 Llana Cass, MD.
 Gynecological Oncologist, Cedars-Sinai.
 Focuses her work on molecular biology of hereditary gynecological malignancies.